Web Analytics

 Why was Nehemiah so sad about a broken-down wall?

 Although Nehemiah served in the king’s palace, his heart was with his people back in Jerusalem.
-The problem was not only the wall; it was that the people acted as though they had been defeated.
-They did not have the will or courage to defend themselves against the ungodly lifestyle of the wicked tribes.
-Besides, some of these tribes were already living among them, and were even marrying them.
+The problem was not only the wall; it was also that the people acted as though they had been defeated.
+They lacked the courage to stand up against the ungodly ways of the surrounding tribes.
+Some of these tribes were already living among them and were even marrying them.

 Living in disgrace among the ruins was not what God had promised His people.
-Nehemiah’s heart wept for them because they were weak and unprotected—like sheep without a shepherd.
+Nehemiah’s heart ached for them because they were weak and unprotected—like sheep without a shepherd.

 Verse for today